wp-plugins/map-contact/readme.txt

 == Installation ==

 * Activate Plugin
+* Go to post/page editor switch from visual to text
+* Click the button "Map Contact Shortcode"

+or
+* Activate Plugin
 * Copy and paste [map-contact map="true" addressbook="true" width="500px" height="500px"] on the page you wish to have the map and address book to display on.

 * If you want the map to be responsive change the 500px to 100%
 * If you only want the map and not the contact boxes then change addressbook to false.